 - TOEFL (Test of English as a Foreign Language) score of 550 (paper-based test), 231 (computer-based test), and 80 (internet-based test)--required only for international students whose native language is not English

 Meeting the minimum department standards does not ensure admission to the program.
-The minimum GPA and GRE scores are not absolute thresholds.
+The minimum GPA is not an absolute threshold.
 Admission to Montana State University graduate programs is based on a number of factors, including prior academic and professional experience and the personal statement.

 MSU must receive your application materials, including all transcripts, by:

 How to Apply

 - Apply to MSU as a graduate student:

 - Pay the one-time application fee of $60